 - How can we convert more leads into customers?

-Adopting a growth mindset is how you scale any organisation.
+Adopting a growth mindset is one of the essentials you need to scale any organisation.
 To continually grow your company you need to believe that you and everyone in your company can always improve.
 If every employee gets better at their job then your company will grow.

 Knowing how to do something yourself does not mean you have the skills to break it down and explain it to someone in a clear succinct and easy to follow way.
 Teaching is a skill in itself.